Consider the following SQLs:

-To avoid similar issues in your code, you need to specify a schema, database and server, that Visual Expert will apply by default when they are not explicitly indicated with a prefix before the Oracle object.
+To avoid similar issues in your code, you need to specify a schema, database and server, that Visual Expert will apply by default when they are not explicitly indicated with a prefix before the Oracle or SQL Server object.

 In the example above, if myschema is specified as default schema, then the Visual Expert code parser will automatically identify the table employee as myschema.employee, and the table employee will not be duplicated in the VE project.

 First, find the name of the database and schema containing the duplicated objects.